AzureCosmosDB/partner-training-content/Student/Challenge-02.md

 - **Performance Monitoring:**
   - Monitor RU consumption during vector search operations
   - Compare RU costs between simple queries and vector similarity searches
-  - Analyze query execution times for different search patterns (example: )
+  - Analyze query execution times for different search patterns

+## Success Criteria

+To complete this challenge successfully, you should:

+- Identify and document which Cosmos DB containers store vector embeddings and explain how they are used for semantic search
+- Document the agent coordination flow, explaining how queries are routed between specialized agents and how conversation context is maintained
+- Monitor and record RU consumption for vector search operations compared to simple queries
+- Analyze and compare query execution times across different search patterns (exact text matching vs. semantic similarity)

 ## Learning Resources